cloud4rpi/docs/docs/managePackets.md

 ## Packet Spending Rate

-You are free to spend packets at any rate.
-The packets that you did not spend in the current month are carried over to the next month.
+You can spend packets at any rate.
+Unspent free and purchased packets are carried over to the next month.
 This applies to both free and purchased packets.

 ## Send Data When Out of Packets

-If you are out of packets in the current month, you can still send data at limited rate - 1 packet an hour.
+If you run out of packets, you can still send data at 1 packet per hour.

 ## Control the Spending Rate

 You can specify a personal spending cap to ensure that you never spend too many packets in rapid succession.
-To achieve this, go to your [account settings](https://stage.cloud4rpi.io/account) and locate the **Pricing Plan** category.
+To do this, go to your [account settings](https://stage.cloud4rpi.io/account) and locate the **Pricing Plan** category.
 Use the **Packets limit per hour** slider to specify the spending cap.

 ![Spending Cap](/res/managePackets/spending-cap.png)

-The minimum cap is 1 packet an hour, the maximum is unlimited.
+The minimum cap is 1 packet an hour - the maximum is unlimited.

 ## Set Up Your Device

-When you write your device's scripts, make sure to send data to the cloud at a rate that both fits your budget and satisfies your project's requirements.
+When you write your device's scripts, make sure to send data to the cloud at a rate based on your budget and requirements.